Dynamical Generation of Spin Current and Phase Slip in Exciton-Polariton Condensates

 here, for a typical case, $w_{1}=1.0$, $\left\vert x_{i}\right\vert =\left\vert y_{i}\right\vert =1.5$, and $w_{0}$ is tuned accordingly.

-As expected, the dynamics of spinor condensate tends to a dynamically stable steady state with a spontaneously circular polarization under increasing laser power as shown in Fig. \ref{Fig0}(b).
-Threshold laser power for spontaneously circular polarization is larger than that of starting condensation which can be understood from the Eqs. \ref{Pola_Mag} and \ref{Pola_4}.
+As expected, Eqs. of motion \ref{Pola_1} and \ref{Exc_1} tend to settle to a steady state with a spontaneously circular polarization under increasing laser power as shown in Fig. \ref{Fig0}(b).
+Threshold laser power for spontaneously circular polarization is greater than that of starting condensation which can be understood from our derived Eqs. \ref{Pola_Mag} and \ref{Pola_4}.
 The coherent polarized polaritons ballistically fly away from the laser spot due to their interactions converted into kinetic energy of coherent polariton.
-In particular, the circular polarization rapidly saturates with increasing the pumping power and may lead to an almost full polarization of spinor condensate \cite{BaumbergPRX2015,BaumbergPRL2016,AskitopoulosPRB2016}.
-Surprisingly, almost full circular polarization will finally change back to the linear polarization with further increasing the laser power (i.e., the density of condensate exceeding a threshold value).
-The quantum pressure terms (especially, spin-dependent pressure terms) in Eqs. \ref{Pola_R} and \ref{Pola_I} has to be taken into account to understand this polarization saturates and going back to the linear polarization.
-In Fig. \ref{Fig0}(c), density profiles of incoherent hot exciton and polariton condensate represent linear and circular polarization, respectively, for one set of parameters chosen in the spontaneously circular polarization regime.
-As is shown, while unpolarized hot excitons experience a limited diffusion, polarized polaritons ballistically fly away from the laser spot due to their interactions converted into kinetic energy of coherent polariton.
+In particular, the circular polarization rapidly saturates with increasing the pumping power and may lead to an almost full polarization \cite{BaumbergPRX2015,BaumbergPRL2016,AskitopoulosPRB2016}.
+Surprisingly, full circular polarization state will change immediately back to the linear polarization with further increasing the laser power (i.e., the density of condensate exceeding a threshold value).
+Such phenomenon can be understood from Eqs. \ref{Pola_R} and \ref{Pola_I} where various quantum pressure terms will take important roles.
+Moreover, as shown in the Fig. \ref{Fig0}(c), density profiles of incoherent hot exciton and polariton condensate represent linear and circular polarization, respectively within spontaneously circular polarization regime.
+As we can see that, while unpolarized hot excitons experience a limited diffusion, polarized polaritons ballistically fly away from the laser spot due to the conversion between interactions energy and kinetic energy.